szaffarano/jencli/README.md

   },
   "healthReport": [
     {
-      "description": "Test Result: 2 tests failing out of a total of 8,950 tests.", "score": 99
+      "description": "Test Result: 2 tests failing out of a total of NNN tests.", "score": 99
     },
     {